nf-core/eager/docs/usage.md

 #### `--run_vcf2genome`

-Turn on concensus sequence genome creation via VCF2Genome.
+Turn on consensus sequence genome creation via VCF2Genome.
 Only accepts GATK UnifiedGenotyper VCF files with the `--gatk_ug_out_mode 'EMIT_ALL_SITES'` and `--gatk_ug_genotype_model 'SNP` flags.
 Typically useful for small genomes such as mitochondria.